|See if you qualify & create account!|

-If you actively pursue locating your spouse through the methods outlined in the Affidavit of Diligent Search, and still can't locate your spouse, then a "Divorce by Publication" is your likely method of getting a divorce.
+If you actively pursue locating your spouse through the methods outlined in the Affidavit of Diligent Search, and still can't locate your spouse, then a "Divorce by Publication" is your likely method of getting a divorce in Missouri.

 If the search is fruitless, the Petitioner files an Affidavit of Publication, a statement affirming that the Petitioner has made a diligent search for the missing spouse.

 When the court is satisfied with the effort, it Issues an Order of Publication, which gives the Petitioner permission to publish a Notice of Publication.
 The missing spouse then has 45 days from the date of last publication to file an answer.
 After the 45 days, the courts may grant a default judgment to the Petitioner, but the scope is far more limited than he or she would have gotten had the missing spouse been located and decided not to contest the action.
 The court cannot do anything other than dissolve the marriage.
 The court cannot divide marital property, set up custody or visitation, or award child support.
 This means that in order to proceed in most cases, there must be personal service.
 There are cases where people have spent thousands of dollars on investigators, process servers and searches to try to find a missing spouse.
 This can add a significant amount of time and cost to a case.

 From start to finish, Service by Publication takes about three months.

 Missouri Service by Publication is described in Revised Statues of Missouri §452.300.